 Chronic pain treatment

 The goal of treatment for chronic pain is to reduce pain and to improve your ability to function.
 There are many treatments available.
 They will usually not take away all of your pain.
 But they can reduce how much pain you have and how often it occurs.
 Some of the more common treatments include:

 Medicines used for chronic pain include pain relievers, antidepressants, and anticonvulsants.
 Different types of medicines help people who have different types of pain.
 If your doctor recommends an over-the-counter pain reliever, read and follow the instructions on the box.
 Short-acting medicines treat pain that comes and goes.
 Your doctor usually will recommend long-acting medicines for constant pain.

 Your doctor might recommend a prescription pain reliever.
-Be sure to follow his or her instructions for how to take the medicine.
+Be sure to follow their instructions for how to take the medicine.
 Many prescription pain relievers are opioids.
 Opioids can be effective when taken as directed.
 But many people who misuse opioids become addicted.
 Opioid addiction is a very serious health issue that can lead to death.

 Several types of therapy can help ease your pain:

 - Physical therapy– includes stretching and activities to strengthen muscle.

 - Low-impact exercise– could include walking, swimming, or biking.